Arnold Pressburger

 Arnold Pressburger (27 August 1885 – 17 February 1951) was an Austrian Jewish film producer who produced more than 70 films between 1913 and 1951.
 Pressburger was born in Pressburg, Austria-Hungary (now Bratislava, Slovakia) and died in Hamburg, Germany from a stroke.

 In 1932, he set up the production company Cine-Allianz with Gregor Rabinovitch.
 The company enjoyed commercial success, but was subsequently expropriated from them by the Nazi government of Germany as part of the anti-Jewish policy.
+He was not related to the Hungarian British filmmaker Emeric Pressburger.

+He fled to England, and then to the U.S.A., via France.
+He produced movies in both France and the UK.
+He arrived in Hollywood in 1941.
+There, he founded 'Arnold Pressburger Films', a banner under which he was able to release more films.

+He was the father of Fred Pressburger, also in the film business.

+Arnold died at the age of 65, while the shooting of his last-produced film, 'Der Verlorene' was underway.